 The legal and local framework for our policy is: • Race Relations Act 1976 (as amended in 2000) • Disability Discrimination Act 1995 (as amended in 2005) • Children Act 2004 • Equality Act 2006 • Education and Inspections Act 2006 • Duty to Promote Community Cohesion, Education and Inspections act 2006 •

-Brayton Primary School is a welcoming school where everyone is valued highly and where tolerance, honesty, co-operation and mutual respect for others are fostered through all of our relationships and adherence to the British Values.
+Brayton Church of England Primary School is a welcoming school where everyone is valued highly and where tolerance, honesty, co-operation and mutual respect for others are fostered through all of our relationships and adherence to the British Values.

 We are committed to the development of the whole person within a supportive, secure and creative environment.
 A constantly developing broad, balanced and appropriate curriculum provides equal opportunity for all pupils to maximise their potential regardless of age, gender identity, race, colour, sexual orientation, religion or disability.